jkleinj/jkleinj.github.io/_posts/2020-05-06-Docker-for-the-Computational-Scientist.md

 ```
 docker run -e USERID=1000 -e PASSWORD=<myPassword> --rm -p 8787:8787  035af5ff999f
 ```
 Like the image, the container has a specific ID as shown by the following command.
-You might need to open a second (root) shell if the 'docker run' command does not return to the prompt.
+You might need to open a second (root) shell if the 'docker run' command above has not returned the prompt.
 ```
 docker ps
 #CONTAINER ID    IMAGE           COMMAND     CREATED          STATUS          PORTS                     NAMES